he-dev/SmartConfig/README.md

 To create a configuration you need to define a static class and decorate it with the `[SmartConfig]` attribute.
 It can contain any number of **static** properties and nested classes.

 The below example contains all setting types that are supported by SmartConfig.
+Among the simple types there are also arrays and dictionaries.
+To use them you need to mark the setting with the `[Itemized]` attribute.
+Arrays are required to have additional `[index]` but the number actually doesn't matter.
+The names just have to be unique.
+Dictionary keys can be of any type supported by the converters (int, string, enum etc.).

 ```cs
 [SmartConfig]